mzn38/Simple-Calculator/README.md

+# Simple-Calculator
-# Simple-Calculator created using html css and javascript
+This is a simple calculator runs on a browser created using html,css and javascript